 Pastel-coloured houses with terracotta-tiled roofs, and windows with wrought iron grilles, redolent of the atmosphere that makes the bygone colonial age present, surround the cobblestone streets.

 This page is about this exciting beautiful place.
-If you know more information about it, please use the form below to add to this page.
+If you knew more information about it, please use the form below to add it to this page.
 You will receive some gifts for your contribution.
 Thanks.

 There are many attractions in the town or near it such as Santisima Trinidad Cathedral, Plaza Mayor, Playa Ancon, and Municipal History Museum, other different museums, art galleries and waterfalls.